ellacharmed/mlops-zoomcamp/03-orchestration/3.1/README.md

 [![](https://markdown-videos-api.jorgenkh.no/youtube/qSzcfSHjJoY)](https://youtu.be/qSzcfSHjJoY&list=PL_ItKjYd0DsiUpEzPQqYM04O6jQTkCjTN&index=8)

 - in this `build` Data Exporter block, we are finally vectorizing our selected features using DictVectorizer and splitting into `_train`,  `_val`, for the `X` and `y` datasets
-- the next pipeline we will train with sklearn using Linear Regression.
+- in the next pipeline we will train with sklearn using Linear Regression.

 ### Code